brendanjcrowe/game_of_life/README.md

 To customize the visualization, modify the `Visualizer` class in `visualization.py`.

-To implement more sophisticated agent behaviors, modify the `_choose_agent_action` method in the `AgentBasedGameOfLife` class.
+To implement more sophisticated agent behaviors, add new policy classes to the `policies.py` file.

 ## Requirements